wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Upgrade to 1.0.5 to fix options page so that it does not conflict with other plugins.

 = 1.0.4 =
 Upgrade to 1.0.4 to be able to use ScrapeAZon in non-standard Wordpress environments.